Managed by Kubernetes

 If you have ExternalDNS installed and configured, you can create an Ingress object to fully automate the process of reserving a domain in ngrok, updating DNS records with your DNS provider to the ngrok-provided CNAME record, and receiving a TLS certificate.
 If you aren’t using ExternalDNS or a similar tool, you must manually create records for each Ingress or Gateway you provision.Ingress

-If you create an ingress object (k8s ingress) or route object (Gateway API) with a hostname that isn’t a standard ngrok domain, the operator will attempt to create a custom white-label domain for you.
+If you create an ingress object (k8s ingress) or route object (Gateway API) with a hostname that isn’t a standard ngrok domain, the Operator will attempt to create a custom white-label domain for you.
 This domain will be reserved and registered with ngrok but you must configure its DNS records before you can use it.
 This will be registered in the ngrok API and also show up as a domain CRD.
-For example, if you create an ingress object like the one shown below, the operator will attempt to reserve and register the domainfoo.bar.com
+For example, if you create an ingress object like the one shown below, the Operator will attempt to reserve and register the domainfoo.bar.com with ngrok:

 kubectl get ingress -o yaml example-ingress